 When the pyramid had reached a height of about 140 feet (43 meters), it was time to end the Grand Gallery and make the final version of the burial chamber (10 on the diagram).
 With its floor fully 29 percent of the way up to the pyramid’s planned peak, this elevated location must have satisfied Khufu at last.
 The King’s Chamber — a space that’s correctly named for once — was built behind a low horizontal passage leading to it from the Grand Gallery, interrupted by three granite portcullises designed to be lowered permanently after the pharaoh’s body was in place (11 on the diagram).
 This large, immaculately finished chamber measures, as John Greaves was the first to determine, 34.5 feet (10.5 meters) in length, 17 feet (5.2 meters) in width, and 19.5 feet (5.9 meters) in height.
 The red-granite sarcophagus that would eventually contain the pharaoh’s body was lowered into the chamber before the roof was built over it; it was far too large to be brought in afterward.

-With the King’s Chamber complete, all of those interior spaces necessary for the pyramid to carry out its sacred purpose had been prepared at last.
+With the King’s Chamber complete, all of those interior spaces necessary for the pyramid to carry out its sacred purpose had been prepared.
 But, concerned about the immense weight of stone that would come to press on their king’s final resting place inside the King’s Chamber, the architects demanded that a series of five more hollow spaces be left above it to relieve the stress.
-It was here that some of the work crews left behind the only ancient Egyptian writing ever found inside the Pyramid of Khufu, in the form of their poignant, all too human graffiti, boasting of their prowess in comparison to their rivals.
+It was here that some of the work crews left behind the only ancient Egyptian writing ever found inside the Pyramid of Khufu, in the form of their poignant, all too human graffiti, their version of “Kilroy was here.”
 More so than any other aspect of the structure, the graffiti serves as tangible proof that, however otherworldly it may seem, the Pyramid of Khufu was built by people not all that different from you and me.